 The major significance of the Raghunath Temple is seen with seven shrines each of which has its own “Shikhara”, (which deciphers to ‘mountain peak’ in Sanskrit and this refers to rising towers and is a special part of the Hindu temple architecture especially in northern India).
 This temple has one of the largest temple complexes in the entire of North India which is located in Jammu city.
 This temple has multiple Gods enshrined in it but has the presiding deity as Lord Ram who is believed to be an “avatar” or an embodiment of Lord Vishnu.

-Note: It is believed that Raghunath Temple in Jammu consisits 33 crore Gods on a single spread stone.
+Note: It is believed that Raghunath Temple in Jammu consists 33 crore Goddesses and Gods (DEVI DEVATA) on a single spread stone.